gitter-badger/CronWeb/README.md

 ```
 ==> I'm working on an install script ;-)

-<strong>Note : The application uses PHP PDO driver to execute SQL build and execute SQL requests.
+<strong>Note : The application uses PHP PDO driver to build and execute SQL requests.
 PHP PDO driver is included with the php5-mysql module.</strong>

 # DB configuration
 Edit the file <CronWeb Folder>/includes/db_settings.xml